mjpieters/collective.transmogrifier/docs/source/transmogrifier.rst

 Secondly, *all* keys in such mappings that do not start with an underscore will be used by constructor sections (see Constructors_) to construct Plone content.
-So keys that do not start with an underscore are expected to map to Archetypes fields or Zope3 schema fields or whatever the constructor expects.
+So keys that do not start with an underscore are expected to map to Zope3 schema fields or whatever the constructor expects.

 Paths are to the target object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~